aday2418/startup/conflictTest.md

-I was supposed to change the whole line
+Trying to make an error